Forgiveness DOES NOT equal letting someone off the hook

 How to heal when someone hurt me

 The difficult thing in relationships is that two people can live together and be living in completely different realities.
 People fight because they try to push each other’s realities onto the other.
 What we suppress in ourselves, we will see it reflected in the other person and we will have a problem with it.
 We are more interconnected and are a reflection of each other than we think.
 Let’s say that you walk away from a toxic relationship and you end up with anger and resentment.
 The years go by and maybe you continue to hold on to that anger and resentment.
 You may say things like: “I’ll never forget what they did” or “I’ll never trust anyone else”.

 Later down the road you learn that holding on to anger and resentment only hurts you, and not the other person.
 You try to forgive but it feels like if you forgive that person, it means that you are letting them "off the hook".
 Somehow you thought that as long as you hold on to that anger and resentment and never forget what they did, you will hold some sort of “righteousness” about it.
 The thing is that two people can be right at the same time, because again, we live in different realities.
 Your truth is only your truth and not “THE" truth.

 When we are angry, we aren't able to see another person's perspective.
 We just can't.
 Anger keeps you fixed minded, in one spot, never moving or growing.
 Anger has its purpose and you must honor it; but, you must use that energy and not store it.
 If and when you are not angry anymore; or are at least working on it, you may begin to see that perhaps that great damage you thought they caused you, was more of a “bumping” of two realities in which one person happened to hurt the other as they were learning about their own life hurdles, and the other person was hurt so that they are pushed in the right direction.
 Life is a lot like a bumper car ride.

-If you are ready for Online Counseling, I am here for you.
+If you are ready for psychotherapy, I am here for you.

 Text, call, whats app 773-850-7366